Love Island 2020 cast – meet the 12 singletons looking for love

 Coupled up with: Sophie

-Connor is hoping to search out an outgoing lady he can introduce to everybody and he isn’t afraid of placing himself out to get the love of his life.
+Connor is hoping to seek out an outgoing woman he can introduce to everybody and he isn’t afraid of placing himself out to get the love of his life.

 Learn extra about Connor right here.